 FAQ: Want to take your dog for a walk on the trail?
 Yes you can - but it must be on a leash.
 There are many precious little animals around that need to be protected from dogs - and it's also the law.
 So dog owners with dogs off a leash can be fined by Yarra Ranges Council or other local enforcement.
 So please - remember to bring your leash - and then enjoy a healthy walk with your dog.

-Dogs in National Parks - like on Mt Donna Buang?
+Dogs on Mt Donna Buang?
 Sorry - no - that is prohibited.

-The O’Shannassy Aqueduct, was built in 1914, and after delivering water to the Melbourne metropolitan area for 82 years, was fully decommissioned in 1996.
+The O’Shannassy Aqueduct Trail, was built in 1914, and after delivering water to the Melbourne metropolitan area for 82 years, was fully decommissioned in 1996.
 The access track which runs along beside it now provides a wonderful cycling experience.

 Since recently taking over responsibility for the O’Shannassy Aqueduct Trail.
 Parks Victoria has upgraded several sections, and opened it up for public use.
 The well-developed sections provide a magnificent ride through enchanting mountain ash and tree-fern forests, with wonderful glimpses down into the Yarra valley.

 The best-developed section which is particularly well-suited to family outings, is from the Yuonga Rd car park at Warburton (northern end of Yuonga Rd), through to the Dee Rd car park adjacent to Millgrove.
 This section is just 7km long, but makes a perfect out-and-back family ride.
 Being adjacent to the aqueduct, this results in a virtually flat ride the whole way as the trail winds its way along the contour through the forest.